reebalazs/ubikdb/README.md

 ## Status ##

 This screencast was made after the first two days of development.
-It is intended to show the basics of how ubiqDB will work.
+It is intended to show the basics of how ubikDB will work.
 The real-time data sharing shown in the demo is written in only **11 lines** of HTML and **3 lines** of JavaScript code.